oneapi-src/level-zero-spec/scripts/core/EXT_EXP_BindlessImages.rst

     // Copy back
     ${x}CommandListAppendImageCopyToMemory(hCommandlist, imageDataHost.data(), hImage, nullptr, nullptr, 0, nullptr);

+    // Further image views can be created from the existing memory allocated using bindless flags
+    ${x}_image_handle_t hImageView;
+    ${x}ImageViewCreateExt(hContext, hDevice, &imageDesc, hImage, &hImageView);

+    // New image view can be separately used by users and destroyed
+    // ...

-    // Once all operations are complete we need destroy bindless image handle
+    // Once all operations are complete we need destroy bindless image handle(s)
+    ${x}ImageDestroy(hImageView);
     ${x}ImageDestroy(hImage);

 Programming example with pitched memory usage